zzhang0123/zzhang0123.github.io/_pages/about.md

 custom_hero: true
 title: Zheng Zhang
 subtitle: I do physics and cosmology (and ask a lot of questions about the Universe)
 description: "Postdoctoral researcher in cosmology at the University of Manchester.
-Working on 21cm intensity mapping, foreground science, and Bayesian inference for next-generation radio telescopes."
+Working on 21cm intensity mapping, weak lensing, astrophysical foreground modelling, Bayesian inference, and theoretical cosmology."
 featured_image: /images/me/hiking3.jpg
 permalink: /
 mermaid: true